Monday, June 22, 2026

 Would people have to admit that Harari's "scientific" spin on original sin (a.k.a. "tribalism" and "us versus them" that's laced throughout Sapiens, and which is rooted in the sex, gender, and racial separation of humans by traditional evolutionary theorizing that essentializes outward differences into invisible inner ones) is entirely faith about human nature, not science?

-And if they did have to admit that, would those fictions, imagined orders, myths whatever you want to call them, last without the authority of science?
+And if they did have to admit that, then would those fictions, imagined orders, myths whatever you want to call them, last without the authority of science?

 Many pages are next.
 To be continued...